Property

 Do I need an auction finance broker?

-At MFS, we work with both brokers and direct clients.
+At Market Financial Solutions, we work with both brokers and direct clients.
 There’s nothing stopping you, as an investor, seeking out your own finance for auction properties.
 But, there are many advantages of working with a broker.

 Generally, an auction finance broker assists borrowers in obtaining short-term loans to bridge the gap between property transactions.
 For investments at auction, this will obviously involve attaining finance quickly to cover the purchase within the tight timeframes involved.